 Information

-The Surrey Bach Festival is a brand-new classical music festival, held over a week in July at St Mary’s Church, Stoke D’Abernon.
+The Surrey Bach Festival is a classical music festival, focusing mostly on the music of J. S. Bach and his contemporaries, held over a week in July at St Mary’s Church, Stoke D’Abernon.

 Tickets